ijl/orjson/README.md

 If the `default` callable does not return an object, and an exception was raised within the `default` function, an error describing this is returned.
-If no object is returned by the `default` callable but also no exception was raised, it falls through to raising `TypeError` on an unsupported type.
+If no object is returned by the `default` callable but also no exception was raised, it falls through to raising `JSONEncodeError` on an unsupported type.

 The `default` callable may return an object that itself